rrthomas/linton/doc/Conventions/body.in.md

 To make Linton sites work offline (that is, when browsed as a simple collection of files), links to pages within a site should always end in `/index.html`.

 When referring to a page or other resource using a site-relative URL, use the helper script `path-to-root.in.py`.
-For example, when referring to the page `/foo/bar/index.html`, write the URL as `$paste{path-to-root.in.py,$path}/foo/bar/index.html`.
-This ensures that the link will work when the site is not served from the root of its domain (for example, if the home page is at `https://example.org/home/page` rather than `https://example.org/`), and also offline.
+For example, when referring to the page `/foo/bar/index.html`, write the URL as `$paste{path-to-root.in.py,$path}/foo/bar/index.html`. `path-to-root.in.py` generates a relative URL, which works regardless the of the site’s base URL, and even offline.

 ## Page names including reserved characters